Split verdict returned in case against police officer charged with killing man outside Tysons Corner Center

 According to a police account of the shooting detailed in a news release, an officer saw Johnson exit the store and set off an anti-theft alarm.
 Police chased Johnson through a parking garage and into the woods, where officers said he disobeyed orders to get on the ground.

-Johnson was shot in the parking garage outside the mall and died from a gunshot wound to the chest.
+Johnson was shot after running through the parking garage and outside the mall, and died from a gunshot wound to the chest.

 Surveillance video footage and body camera footage showed Johnson taking a pair of sunglasses from Nordstrom, then exiting the store toward the parking garage.
 Plainclothes officers could be seen following Johnson out of the store and near Route 7, yelling commands to get on the ground and stop reaching for his pants.